 Commercial spaces vary in nature but have one thing in common: they consume energy – a lot of it.
 Nearly 30% of energy used by commercial buildings is wasted through inefficient processes and management.
 Knowing this, businesses take measures to reduce energy consumption in their facilities.
-The most cost-effective way to do so is to implement emerging technologies such as IoT, AI, and advanced analytics.
+The most cost-effective way to do so is to implement emerging technologies such as advanced analytics, AI, and IoT facility management.

 With technology, the space management sector has a significant opportunity to conserve energy.
 More and more commercial property owners are trying to tackle the challenge of energy mismatching.
 They’re putting a lot of effort into creating energy-efficient buildings, tuning warehouses, and even accommodating whole cities to the needs of urban living.
-The role of IoT in this context can’t be denied.
-IoT brings space management to a new level of sustainability and efficiency, leveraging technology in many ways.
+The role of the Internet of Things software development in this context can’t be denied.
+IoT facility management brings space management to a new level of sustainability and efficiency, leveraging technology in many ways.

 - More balanced water supply

 Smart meters allow officials to detect water leaks faster and respond earlier.
 As a result, municipalities lose less money due to inefficiencies.
 IoT data integration systems also cut time spent on entering and analyzing information.
 On top of that, smart water meters provide residents with real-time information about their water consumption.

 - Fewer traffic jams

 Smart traffic signals can better tailor their timing to the needs of people who commute to work.
 Data aggregated from cameras, smartphones, and road sensors can be used to spot traffic incidents and direct drivers to alternate routes.